r-kupin/webserv/README.md

 	```
  	Otherwise, nginx would be unable to create files to save the uploads and will return *503*
  3. The only request method supported is *POST*
- 4. Works in a following way:
+ 4. Works in the following way:
 	 1. for each request that posts to *upload_directory* nginx creates file with name which is a numbers of files saved preceded with zeros, so each file being saved has name of 10 characters.
 	 2. files are placed in 10 directories, based on the last digit:
 		 1. `0000000001`, `0000000021`, etc.. - in `./1`